 What about a true Christian voting for a Mormon?
 Is that okay?

 There are many Christians who may disagree with me and may automatically say that we should never vote for a Mormon--simply because he or she is a Mormon.
-This is called the Genetic Fallacy, an error in thinking that says because someone is a Mormon he can't hold a political office.
+This is called the Genetic Fallacy--an error in thinking that says because someone is a Mormon, he can't hold a political office.
 Though Mormons are not true Christians, the issue is whether or not they would remain faithful to the Constitution of the United States, the charge of their office, uphold moral values, and not put loyalty to their church first.

 Furthermore, the higher up the office is, the more important the issues become.
 If a Mormon were to become President, it would be used by Mormons everywhere to promote the LDS Church.
 This would be spiritually bad.
-But, on the other hand, it would also mean that the strange doctrines of the LDS Church would be more readily exposed when people learn what Mormonism teaches, i.e, god coming from another planet, a goddess wife, becoming gods, Jesus and Satan are brothers, secret handshakes for exaltation to godhood, etc. In fact, at the time of writing this article, the traffic to CARM has increased 33% and it part of it is due to the inquiries people are making about Mormonism.
+But, on the other hand, it would also mean that the strange doctrines of the LDS Church would be more readily exposed when people learn what Mormonism teaches, i.e., god coming from another planet, a goddess wife, becoming gods, Jesus and Satan are brothers, secret handshakes for exaltation to godhood, etc. In fact, at the time of writing this article, the traffic to CARM has increased 33%, and part of it is due to the inquiries people are making about Mormonism.

 See Related Articles